JessHung323/recipe_length_prediction_model/README.md

 We incorporated three new features in our final model.

-We chose `‘tags’` because we observed that there are tags within the column for each recipe that indicate how long the recipe might take.
+We chose `'tags'` because we observed that there are tags within the column for each recipe that indicate how long the recipe might take.
 For example, there exist tags such as "60-minutes-or-less" and "1-day-or-more".
 These tags may be a useful indicator and predictor for our model.

 We believe `'protein'` may be a useful column because in general, a recipe with protein (more meat) will take longer to cook thoroughly.